keboola/component-salesforce/README.md

 - **sandbox** - (REQ) true when you want to export data from sandbox

 ## Row configuration
-* Object - (REQ) name of object you wish to perform the operation on
+* object - (REQ) name of object you wish to perform the operation on
 * upsertField - required when the operation is upsert
 * operation - (REQ) specify the operation you wish to do.
 Insert/Upsert/Update/Delete are supported.
 * serialMode - true if you wish to run the import in serial mode.
 * replaceString - string to be replaced in column name for dot, so you can use that column as reference to other record via external id
 * output_errors - if you wish to output errors that occurred into an output table
+* fail_on_error - if you want the job to fail on any errors, set this to true and the job will fail if more than 0 errors occur in updating/deleting/inserting/upserting

 - when inserting you cannot specify ID field
 - when upserting the upsertField parameter is required